Courseiva

 Create a snapshot of the DB instance, copy the snapshot with encryption enabled, and restore the encrypted snapshot to a new DB instance.

-Option B is correct because you cannot directly enable encryption on an existing unencrypted RDS instance.
-You must create a snapshot, copy it with encryption enabled, and then restore the snapshot to a new encrypted instance.
+You cannot directly enable encryption on an existing unencrypted Amazon RDS instance.
+The correct process is to create a snapshot of the DB instance, copy the snapshot with encryption enabled, and then restore the encrypted snapshot to a new DB instance.
 You then redirect traffic to the new instance.
-Option A is wrong because modifying the DB instance does not support enabling encryption.
-Option C is wrong because enabling encryption on an existing instance is not supported.
-Option D is wrong because creating a read replica does not encrypt the master instance, and the replica can only be encrypted if the master is already encrypted.
+Option A is incorrect because creating a read replica does not encrypt the master instance, and the replica can only be encrypted if the master is already encrypted.
+Option B is incorrect because you cannot modify an existing DB instance to enable encryption through the RDS console.
+Option D is incorrect because enabling encryption directly on the existing DB instance is not supported.

 Answer analysis